-Model 70M: Located forward of rear passenger tires.
+Model 70A, 70B and 70X: Located behind rear passenger side tires.
 Remove bolts from battery retainer to remove house battery.

 Chassis Battery

 The chassis (starting) battery is located in a compartment "well" in the floor beneath carpet ahead of the driver seat.